-The parcel tax is levied at $386 per parcel for all parcels.
+The first year of the 2018 parcel tax is levied at $386 per parcel for all parcels and has an annual 3% inflator included.
 Under the Measure S tax formula there is no distinction between commercial, industrial, residential, developed or undeveloped property.
-There is no inflator and the rate will remain the same each year.

 Measure S allows for a senior citizen exemption from the parcel tax if the following conditions are met: